Shadyman/fluffos/docs/concepts/general/preprocessor.md

 Note:

-    It's perfectly acceptable to undefine an identifier that hasn't been defined yet.
+    It is perfectly acceptable to undefine an identifier that hasn't been defined yet.

-#### Conditional Compilation
+### Conditional Compilation

 These directives can add flexibility to your code.
 Based on whether an identifier is defined (or not defined), variations of the code can be